loe/journal/_posts/2007-5-8-new-england-dinghy-championship-coast-guard-alumni-bowl.md

 layout: post
 title: New England Dinghy Championship (Coast Guard Alumni Bowl)
 ---
-May 5-6 @ CGA in FJs & 420s<br/>
+May 5-6 @ CGA in FJs & 420s
-A: Erik Storck/Killarney Loufek & Anne Megargel</br>
+A: Erik Storck/Killarney Loufek & Anne Megargel
 B: Andrew Loe/Betsy Bryant & Matthew Cohen

 Saturday: Crazy.
 Again, seems to be the theme at Coast Guard this year.
 Day started with a dying Northerly that was predicted to shift to a nice Southerly sea-breeze.
 Didn't happen.
 The two breezes fought all day and we were caught right in the middle.
 Only 4 races were completed, and they were extremely questionable at that.
 We finished the day tied for 4th, but it was still very early.